JanBliznicenko/openponk-simulation/README.md

 [![Build Status](https://travis-ci.org/JanBliznicenko/openponk-simulation.svg?branch=master)](https://travis-ci.org/JanBliznicenko/openponk-simulation)

-This repository adds simulations framework to the OpenPonk tool.
+This is an unofficial extension of [OpenPonk tool](https://openponk.org) that adds base for implementing simulations.

 When behavior is defined for a metamodel, model could be simulated in a random, user-picked or otherwise defined order.
 Example of usage is https://github.com/JanBliznicenko/openponk-petrinets